Disclaimer: I never encourage illegal activity or any piracy action. Be responsible when utilizing torrenting services.

 To keep the entire file sharing process as simple as possible, the BitTorrent protocol has a couple of services to support it.

-Then, you need to find a torrent file or a magnet link of the file you want to download.
+Then, you need to find a torrent file or a magnet link to the file you want to download.

 A torrent file is a small text file that contains the addresses of all the computers currently sharing the file.